websemantics/builder-extension/README.md

 The `asciinema` command will generate a url to the recording, for example,  `https://asciinema.org/a/e32g9nqayq1dqb9txd063ez8m`.
 Replace the `{{id}}` in the url provided for `asciinema2gif` with the one unique id from `asciinema` url, `e32g9nqayq1dqb9txd063ez8m`.
 Read the documentations for more details regarding [valid url formats](https://github.com/tav/asciinema2gif#url-format).

 Copy the generated file `asciicast.gif` from the current directory to the desired location.

+## Support

+Need help or have a question? post a questions at [StackOverflow](https://stackoverflow.com/questions/tagged/builder-extension)

+*Please don't use the issue trackers for support/questions.*

+## Contribution

+Well finally, we are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :)

 ## Resources